ed3899/go-mongo-crud/README.md

 - [MongoDB Atlas Cluster](https://www.mongodb.com/docs/atlas/getting-started/)

 ### Optional
-This extension allows comes with sample data your can use to populate your cluster.
+This extension allows you to populate your cluster with sample data.
 It allows you to run queries from your code editor as well.

 - [MongoDB for VS Code](https://www.mongodb.com/products/vs-code)